GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 **Complexity Analysis of Merge Sort**

-Time Complexity: $O(N logN)$,  Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.
+Time Complexity: $O(N logN)$,  Merge Sort is a <mark>recursive</mark> algorithm and time complexity can be expressed as following recurrence relation.

 > T(n) = 2T(n/2) + θ(n)

 The above recurrence can be solved either using the Recurrence Tree method or the Master method.
 It falls in case II of the Master Method and the solution of the recurrence is θ(Nlog(N)).
-The time complexity of Merge Sort isθ(Nlog(N)) in all 3 cases (worst, average, and best) as merge sort always divides the array into two halves and takes linear time to merge two halves.
+The time complexity of Merge Sort is θ(Nlog(N)) in all 3 cases (worst, average, and best) as merge sort always divides the array into two halves and takes linear time to merge two halves.

 Auxiliary Space: O(N), In merge sort all elements are copied into an auxiliary array.
-So N auxiliary space is required for merge sort.
+So <mark>N auxiliary space is required for merge sort</mark>.

 **Applications of Merge Sort:**

 - Sorting large datasets: Merge sort is particularly well-suited for sorting large datasets due to its guaranteed worst-case time complexity of O(n log n).
-- External sorting: Merge sort is commonly used in external sorting, where the data to be sorted is too large to fit into memory.
+- <mark>External sorting</mark>: Merge sort is commonly used in external sorting, where the data to be sorted is too large to fit into memory.
 - Custom sorting: Merge sort can be adapted to handle different input distributions, such as partially sorted, nearly sorted, or completely unsorted data.
 - [Inversion Count Problem](https://www.geeksforgeeks.org/inversion-count-in-array-using-merge-sort/): <mark>Inversion Count</mark> for an array indicates – how far (or close) the array is from being sorted.
 If the array is already sorted, then the inversion count is 0, but if the array is sorted in reverse order, the inversion count is the maximum.

 **Advantages of Merge Sort:**

-- Stability: <mark>Merge sort is a stable sorting</mark> algorithm, which means it maintains the relative order of equal elements in the input array.
+- Stability: <mark>Merge sort is a stable sorting</mark> algorithm, which means it <mark>maintains the relative order of equal elements in the input array</mark>.
 - Guaranteed worst-case performance: Merge sort has a worst-case time complexity of O(N logN), which means it performs well even on large datasets.
 - Parallelizable: Merge sort is a naturally parallelizable algorithm, which means it can be easily parallelized to take advantage of multiple processors or threads.